 ProcessFolder is called.
 The second start point that is currently commented must be used for a collection of folders.

-As example, when only the subfolders of the inbox must be stored but not the mail items in the inbox itself, the following could be used:
+As an example, when only the subfolders of the inbox must be stored but not the mail items in the inbox itself, the following could be used:

 ProcessFolder ThisOutlookSession.Session.GetDefaultFolder(olFolderInbox).Folders, _